 Behavioural trials

 Behavioural trials took place in large 170x530x340mm (HxWxD) enclosures containing water to a depth of ≈ 2cm.
 All females used in the trials had been adults for at least 23 days and the mean female age (time since final moult) was 40 days.
 A small rock was placed at either end of the enclosure to form two islands.
 Because adult female D. fimbriatus have a tendency to become stressed upon being moved between enclosures (pers. obs. by A. Fisher), females were introduced to the trial enclosure the day before the trial took place and were left there overnight.
 This was intended to reduce the chance of any observed aggression towards the male being the result of stress due to human interference.
 Leaving females in the enclosure overnight also gave them the opportunity to explore the enclosure and lay down silken draglines.
 Silken draglines are known to induce courtship behaviour in males of several spider species including D. fimbriatus (Tietjehn, 1977; Arnqvist, 1992).
 To begin the trial, males were introduced to the rock island at the opposite end of the enclosure to the female.
 We then recorded the length of time it took before the male began courting the female, and whether or not the female attacked the male.
 Male courtship and approach behaviour consisted of intermittent bouts of the male using his forelegs to tap the female dragline and the surface of the water, whilst traversing the dragline towards the female.
 Trials were terminated if the male took longer than 15 minutes to begin courting, stopped courting for over 15 minutes, or made contact with the female.
 If contact was made, trials were terminated so that males and females would remain as virgins for the subsequent trials.
-To manipulate mate encounter ratethe females’ perception of male density, we introduced a new male to the female on each of the following two consecutive days, giving each female a total exposure to three males.
+To manipulate mate encounter rate, we introduced a new male to the female on each of the following two consecutive days, giving each female a total exposure to three males.
 Increased exposure to conspecifics in the lab has been shown to induce density-dependent behavioural responses in other species of predatory invertebrate (Rabaneda-Bueno et al., 2008; Brown et al., 2012).
 17 males were used in trials with 11 females, and no females were paired with the same male twice.
 After the behavioural trials had been completed, the spiders continued to be cared for in the lab.
 During this time, five virgin females laid and guarded unfertilised egg cases.
 Further behavioural trials (using the same method) were performed on these females to test whether females continued to attract males after laying an unfertilised egg case.

 Statistical analyses